 Andy Summers & Robert Fripp: I Advance Masked/Bewitched

-Andy-Summers-I-Advance-Masked-77760With hindsight, it seems completely logical for these two guitar giants to record together, and their two 1980s collaborations are engaging if annoyingly inconsistent.
+Andy-Summers-I-Advance-Masked-77760With hindsight, it seems completely logical (not least because they both hail from the county of Dorset, England) for these two guitar giants to record together, and their two 1980s collaborations are engaging if annoyingly inconsistent.

-1982’s I Advance Masked (great title, surely Fripp’s) is under-produced, tentative and unfinished-sounding, and this approach works fine on the beguiling title track (which prompted one of the worst videos of the decade) and evocative ‘Hardy Country’, where strong themes carry the day.
+1982’s I Advance Masked is under-produced, tentative and unfinished-sounding, and this approach works fine on the beguiling title track (which prompted one of the worst videos of the decade) and evocative ‘Hardy Country’, where strong themes carry the day.

-summers and fripp1985’s Bewitched is a dramatic improvement on the first album.
-It features attractive melodies, well-thought-out song structures, (mostly) real drums, some incredible bass playing from Chris Childs and ex-League of Gentleman/Gang of Four Sara Lee, pristine mastering and more of a ‘band’ sound.
+summers and fripp1985’s Bewitched is a dramatic improvement on that debut album.
+Side one features attractive melodies, well-thought-out song structures, (mostly) real drums, some incredible bass playing from Chris Childs and ex-League of Gentleman/Gang of Four Sara Lee, pristine mastering and more of a ‘band’ sound.

 The opener ‘Parade’ flies out of the traps with New Wave drums and an engaging little synth guitar melody.
 With its major-chord exuberance and very short duration, it could easily have come from side one of Bowie’s Low.